sandsiv/enricher/README.md

 Other blocks are blocks that describes dictionary files for enrichment of original file.
 "original_column" defiles the name of column in the original file that used as "key", while "enrichment_column" is the name of linked column in enrichment dictionary "file".

+"file" supports wildcard in names, in this case it will search for the **last** file that matche this pattern sorted by name

 There can be as many separate blocks for enrichment with different files.